 What are the major issues in this Doubletree Hotel Fire?
+What could have prevented this fire from becoming catastrophic?

 If the building engineer on eleventh floor notify the FLS Director that he spotted smoke, what are the responses that the FLS Director must perform?